 Not all industrial applications need to worry about high-speed storage, but it doesn’t hurt.
 And if your work involves storing and accessing large amounts of data quickly, an M.2 SSD can greatly improve efficiency.

-What Is the Most Important Factor When Buying an Industrial PC?
+What Is the Most Important Factor When Buying an Embedded Industrial PC?

 Getting a PC with a long lifecycle is perhaps the most important requirement when buying an industrial computer.
 It is easy to upgrade individual features as long as your system is officially supported.